Cooperative Training of Descriptor and Generator Networks: Conclusion

 \section{Conclusion}

+This paper studies the fundamental problem of learning two important classes of deep generative models of images.
+By allowing the two models to cooperate with each other in a cooperative learning algorithm, our method can learn highly realistic generative models.
+We quantitatively evaluate our method on synthesis qualities of the generated images as well as the recovery errors of the reconstructed images.

-The most unique feature of our work is that the two networks feed each other the synthesized data in the learning process.
+The most unique feature of our work is that the descriptor and the generator networks feed each other the synthesized data in the learning process.
 The generator feeds the descriptor the initial version of the synthesized data.
 The descriptor feedbacks the generator the revised version of the synthesized data.
 The generator then produces the reconstructed version of the synthesized data.
 While the descriptor learns from finite amount of observed data, the generator learns from virtually infinite amount of synthesized data.

 Another unique feature of our work is that the learning process interweaves the existing maximum likelihood learning algorithms for the two networks, so that the two algorithms jumpstart each other's MCMC sampling.